VCWVL/wede5020-poe-Kythera-Pather/README.md

 - **New Pages:** A **Login** and **Signup** page were added to build out the user account functionality.
 - **Descriptive Comments:** Comments were added to both the HTML and CSS files to explain the purpose of different code sections, improving code readability and maintainability.
 - **Layout Consistency:** Corrected structural HTML and refined CSS rules to ensure a consistent layout and spacing across all pages, resolving issues where the homepage appeared different from other pages.

 ---

+# Changes from Part 2 to Part 3
+- **Added JavaScript:** Created js/main.js to make the website interactive.
+- **Built Shopping Cart:** Implemented a full shopping cart system using localStorage, including "Add to Cart," a cart page, and a checkout process.
+- **Enabled Search:** Made the global search bar functional, leading to a dynamic search results page.
+- **Created Dynamic Filters:** Added live filtering and price sorting to category pages.
+- **Enhanced User Experience:** Included interactive features like a welcome modal, an image lightbox, and an FAQ accordion.
+- **Improved Forms:** Upgraded forms to provide instant, on-page feedback without reloading the page.
+- **New Page:** Added a checkout page from where it can get accessed once the customer is ready to finalise their purchase from the cart screen.

+---
 # Sitemap